Training courses and workshops

 Working with Care Experienced Adults and Young People (2 hours)

-Open courses are advertised below and booking is via Eventbrite
+Open courses are advertised below and booking is via Academy SPACE Eventbrite page

 What is it about?
 The workshop will increase your knowledge and confidence about making safeguarding decisions about children and adults in the therapeutic context.
 We focus on joined up thinking across families and networks.